tarunV45/Covid-19-Visualization---SNA-Project/README.md

 # Covid-19-Visualization---SNA-Project
-This project done as part of our Social Network Analysis Course It explains the epidemic spread using social network analysis, based on the given data.
+This project done as part of our Social Network Analysis Course.
+It explains the epidemic spread using social network analysis, based on the given data.
 A network is defined and visualization is used to understand the spread of coronavirus among countries and the impact of other countries on the spread of coronavirus using NetworkX and Gephi.